MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-03-cosmos-lab.md

 To use Cosmos DB, you must provision a Cosmos DB account in your Azure subscription.
 In this exercise, you'll provision a Cosmos DB account that uses Azure Cosmos DB for NoSQL.

+> **You don't have an Azure subscription or an Azure Trial?**
+> You can create a Free, 30 Days, Cosmos DB Account with  [Try Cosmos](http://aka.ms/trycosmos).
+No Azure account or credit card required.
+> Once your account is created, you can simply follow the next steps.

 1. In the Azure portal, select **+ Create a resource** at the top left, and search for *Azure Cosmos DB*.
 In the results, select **Azure Cosmos DB** and select  **Create**.
 1. In the **Azure Cosmos DB for NoSQL** tile, select **Create**.
 1. Enter the following details, and then select **Review + Create**: